sage-code/.github/profile/README.md

 ## Sponsors ❤️

-You can sponsor a particular course or project.
-We offer special services and perks for our sponsors on Discord and we grant higer priority to issues and projects created by our sponsors.
-If you offer sponsorsheep you will be listed automaticly on GitHub for specific projects and below.
-Our community thank you! 🙏🏼
+We grant higer priority to issues and projects created by our sponsors.
+You can use sponsor button on [root](https://github.com/sage-code/root) or any other project.
+Sponsors are listed official on GitHub for specific projects.
+Below we list manually our current sponsors.
+We thank you! 🙏🏼

 * [@sage-code/mlmoise](https://github.com/mlmoise)